e-zk/instadl/README.md

 - Minimal interface.
 - No JavaScript.
 - No database.
 Works entirely off filesystem.
+- No account/authentication required.
+- Only works for "public" posts.
 - Download multiple posts as `.zip`.

 Dependencies